 PEIA children became eligible in the CHIP Program starting July 1, 2014.
-There are currently 1,500 PEIA children covered by the CHIP Program, and for the purposes of this report, we have assumed that the enrollment will remain constant in future years.
+For the purposes of this report, we have assumed that the enrollment will remain constant in future years.

 Under the Medicaid Children Transfer Cost Baseline Scenario, the State of West Virginia has elected to use the Title XXI funds to help cover the CHIP kids that moved to Medicaid because family income was between 100% and 133% of the Federal Poverty Level ("FPL").
-Based on West Virginia Department of Health and Human Resources ("WVDHHR") preliminary estimate of kids now covered by Medicaid, the expected amount that the State of West Virginia will pay to transfer the CHIP kids to Medicaid is approximately \$20.0 million in FY 2018, \$20.4 million in FY 2019 and \$20.7 million in FY 2020, with adjustments for inflation in the yearly projection thereafter.
+Based on West Virginia Department of Health and Human Resources ("WVDHHR") preliminary estimate of kids now covered by Medicaid, the expected amount that the State of West Virginia will pay to transfer the CHIP kids to Medicaid is approximately \$26.2 million in FY 2019, \$26.7 million in FY 2020 and \$27.2 million in FY 2021, with adjustments for inflation in the yearly projection thereafter.

-Under the Baseline Scenario, the projected cost of the CHIP Program in FY 2018 will meet the 90% State funding requirement.
-Based on the Baseline Scenario and the 90% expenditure limitation on State funding of the program, we are projecting a shortfall in State funding beginning in FY 2021 based on funding levels provided by CHIP management through FY 2024.
-In addition, we are projecting a shortfall in Federal funding beginning in FY 2021 based on the current approved funding levels under the assumption of Medicaid eligibility and an increase in Federal participation of the Patient Protection and Affordable Care Act ("PPACA").
+Under the Baseline Scenario, the projected cost of the CHIP Program in FY 2019 will meet the 90% State funding requirement.
+Based on the Baseline Scenario and the 90% expenditure limitation on State funding of the program, we are projecting a shortfall in State funding beginning in FY 2021 based on funding levels provided by CHIP management.
+In addition, we are projecting a shortfall in Federal funding beginning in FY 2024 based on the current approved funding levels under the assumption of Medicaid eligibility and an increase in Federal participation of the Patient Protection and Affordable Care Act ("PPACA").
+This shortfall is primarily due to the fact that the transfer to Medicaid has increased significantly since Federal Fiscal Year 2018.